 An ‘RV’ is a benchmark vehicle that reflects the typical characteristics of a defined group of vehicles, allowing for consistent and meaningful environmental impact evaluations.
 The benchmark vehicle shall be selected in a way that remains representative of the group of vehicles it represents across their lifecycle, promotes the reduction of emissions and energy consumption, and incentivises the use of actual data when possible.

-This is in line with the terms of representative outlined by UNECE IWG A-LCA, Article 2.3, “The methodology shall be developed respecting the transparency and consistency.
-It also shall have balance between the accuracy and the workload considering the complex supply chain of automotive industry”.

 This paragraph provides a detailed definition of the RV, which serves as a solid foundation for the calculation of carbon footprint by considering the entire lifecycle of vehicles.

 The RV is applicable at Levels 3 and 4 (as described in paragraph ‘7.1 Level concept) for reporting purposes (where comparability of results amongst different LCA studies is crucial).